 The second day, as I said, the theme was clear of the debate yesterday, and that is vote for me because it will be free, or it will be free if you vote for me.

-But I want to talk about this uh series of lawsuits that we filed at the American Center for Law and Justice.
+We'll get more into that coming up, but I want to talk about this series of lawsuits that we filed at the American Center for Law and Justice.

-You can follow us, by the way, get information at ACLJ.org.
+You can follow us, by the way, get information at aclj.org.

-And we got uh Trevor after going to court, and we had to go to court for this.
+And we got Trevor after going to court, and we had to go to court for this.

-I mean, you're you're going against the NSA, this is the National Security Agency and the Office of the Director of National Intelligence.
+This is the National Security Agency and the Office of the Director of National Intelligence.

-This is again just to remind you this is the people like Clapper.
+This is, again, just to remind you, this is the people like Clapper.

 And when you file a lawsuit against the NSA, what do they first do?